uwcartlab/webmapping/Chapter04/readme.md

 ###### Figure 2.9: The website's Debugger tool offers access to the JS and CSS files loaded by the page.

 Learning how to code from example is a skill, and it takes continued practice to become proficient.
-Reading and understanding other developers' scripts—which often takes the use of `console.log` statements and other debugging measures—is a big first step to mastering the art of web mapping.
+Reading and understanding other developers' scripts—which often takes the use of `console.log` statements and other debugging measures—is a big first step to harnessing the art of web mapping.

 Lesson 3: Using Help Forums
 ---------------------------

 ### I. Asking Questions

-"Google Fu" may sound like a martial art that takes years of training to master.
+"Google Fu" may sound like a martial art that takes years of training.
 However, knowing how to ask a question when searching for answers online is perhaps the most important skill when programming.
 Phrasing a question is more difficult than it seems: if you do not understand what is going wrong with your code, how are you supposed to ask a question about it?

 The first step is using the API document to come up with a set of _**keywords**_ that you can use to describe your coding problem.
 How about these: "Leaflet", "web map", "object", "loop", "tile layer", "marker", "data", "coordinate", "array", "element", "AJAX", "variable", "GeoJSON".
 Then, think of other descriptive words for your coding issue and put them together in a sentence, such as: